Help-to-Save savings scheme

 How do I pay into a Help-to-Save account?

-You can pay into the account on a regular basis by setting up a standing order.
-You will need to arrange a standing order with your bank to pay an amount to your Help-to-Save account at a frequency to suit you.
+You do not have to save the same amount each month, but if you wanted to, you could pay into the account on a regular basis by setting up a standing order.
+You could arrange a standing order with your bank to pay an amount to your Help-to-Save account at a frequency to suit you.

 However, you should note that if you set up a standing order to pay into the account on a weekly basis, this may result in an irregular total amount being paid into the account each calendar month.
 For example, a standing order of £10 a week will equate to £40 a month in some months and £50 in others.